 The example is All The Things You Are (original in 4 flats).
-I learned this strikingly beautiful piece early in my musical adventure and found its simple keyboard patterns easy to play, but the relationship between its melodic and harmonic changes difficult to understand from a fake-book chart with an often-puzzling chromatic chord progression (presented at the end of this section).
-I wanted to try improvising but found it impossible in the absence of a clear understanding.
-A piano teacher told me to forget the puzzling chord progression, just memorize simple voicing patterns for the changes, which I did.
+I learned this strikingly beautiful piece early in my musical adventure and found it's simple keyboard patterns easy to play, but the relationship between its melodic and harmonic changes difficult to understand in terms of the written chords.
+I drew the following picture to try to understand the changes (it covers only the first 24 bars because this is where all the changes occur).
+The vertical bars represent building blocks going up from the anchor line, bringing forward the simplicity of the core harmony.
+The square brackets are an earlier notation for fifos that left sizes open.